Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Advancements in LIGO Calibration Accuracy, Latency, and Monitoring

 \subsection{Real time Calibration Monitoring}

-The current observing run, O4, has brought the first ever deployment of a real-time monitoring system for calibrated LIGO data, \texttt{CalMonitor}.
-This development is one step along the road towards achieving low-latency, high-accuracy calibrated data that is robust to a changing interferometer. \texttt{CalMonitor} makes use of calibraiton lines injected by the Pcals.
+The current observing run, O4, has brought the first deployment of a real-time monitoring system for calibrated LIGO data, \texttt{CalMonitor}.
+This development is one step along the road towards achieving low-latency, high-accuracy calibrated data that is robust to a changing interferometer. \texttt{CalMonitor} makes use of calibration lines injected by the Pcals.
+While Pcal calibration lines have been used throughout all of Advanced LIGO for various purposes, O4 marks the first time these lines have been analyzed in low-latency with results published to a live web application for real-time monitoring and review.
+Additionally, we are now injecting additional Pcal lines that are independent of the strain computation and serve only as monitors of calibration accuracy at specific frequencies.
 The frequencies corresponding to each of the calibration lines used for monitoring are known as monitoring line frequencies $f_{mon}$.
-At the monitoring line frequencies, the strain of the detector is dominated by the photon calibrator injection, $\tilde h_{\rm det}(f_{mon}) \approx \tilde h_{\rm pcal}(f_{mon})$.
+At the monitoring line frequencies, the strain of the detector is dominated by the Pcal injection, $\tilde h_{\rm det}(f_{mon}) \approx \tilde h_{\rm pcal}(f_{mon})$.
 The signal-to-noise ratio of these injected signals is such that a 256 second integration window yields an uncertainty in the injected signal coherence with the calibrated strain data of less than 2\%.
 A real-time measure of the calibration systematic error $\eta_R$ at the monitoring line frequencies can then be constructed from the transfer function of the Pcal injected signal $h_{\rm pcal}$ in units of strain and the reconstructed detector strain data $h^{(\rm model)}_{\rm det}$ at each monitoring line frequency,

 The generally complex-valued $\eta_R$ at the monitoring line frequencies would be unity in the case of perfect detector calibration.